 The Supreme Personality of Godhead, Janārdana [Lord Kṛṣṇa], is the form to accept all the results of sacrifice.
 If He is not satisfied, then one’s labor for advancement is futile.
 He is the ultimate Self, and therefore one who does not satisfy Him certainly neglects his own interests.

 The Deities are in the “most merciful” mood during the mangala aarti phase.
 After the aarti, we pray to Lord Nrsimha, sing Guru Puja with like-minded devotees and the devotional mood in the temple is second to none.
 When we worship Tulsi Maharani in presence of Srila Prabhupada and Srila Gurudev, we feel content in our spiritual life.
 Chanting Mahamantra rounds with other devotees and receiving their mercy/association only enhances the meaning of congregational chanting.

-So, please come and participate in this very special program at the temple – every second Saturday of month.
+So, please come and participate in this very special program at the temple – every Sunday at 4:30 am.

 Contact HG Guru Prasad Das at SelfDiscovery@iskconhouston.org for specific questions.